gesistsa/oolong/README.md

 <!-- badges: start -->
 <!-- badges: end -->
-The goal of oolong [1] is to generate and adminstrate validation tests easily for typical automated content analysis tools such as topic models and dictionary-based tools.
+The goal of oolong [1] is to generate and administrate validation tests easily for typical automated content analysis tools such as topic models and dictionary-based tools.

 Installation
 ------------